XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 ## Why do we need redaction?

+Redaction can be useful whenever the publisher or author of a document wishes to take out certain information.
+Common usecases include;

 * Freedom of Information Act
 * Government declassification procedures
 * Data that would endanger the privacy of others